 Specific prerequisite courses are required for the MSN: Entry-Level option; review the next section for details.

 Below is a list of undergraduate courses that must be completed prior to starting the MSN: Entry-Level option.
 Eligible applicants must have a cumulative prerequisite GPA of 3.0 or higher, with a grade of C or higher in each course.
 Only one prerequisite course may be repeated one time; this includes withdrawals (older courses may be repeated if originally taken over the time limit with a grade of C or better).

-Applicants must have a minimum of three prerequisite courses completed (with credits and grades posted on transcripts) at the time of application.
+Applicants must have a minimum of three prerequisite courses completed (with credits and grades posted on transcripts) at the time of application; courses must also meet the time limit requirements listed below.
 At least one course must be a lab science.
 All prerequisite courses must be completed prior to starting the graduate program.

 Due to the competitive nature of the MSN: Entry-Level option, candidates are encouraged to complete more than the minimum requirements to strengthen their application.